alanrola/ansible-cookbook/roles/update-server/README.md

 3. Apply changes on a small canary group.
 4. Monitor logs and package states after execution.
 5. Plan dedicated windows for the excluded packages when safe.

-## Troubleshooting

-- **Unsupported parameter error (`validate_certs`)**
-  Remove `validate_certs` from the `copy` task if your Ansible version does not accept it.
-- **No changes applied**
-  Ensure your `src` files exist and differ from the destination paths.
-- **Update failures**
-  Verify repository reachability and confirm that exclusions aren’t overly restrictive.
-- **Reboot required**
-  By design, this playbook avoids such changes.
-If you later remove exclusions, reboot separately.

-## License

-State your chosen license (MIT, BSD, GPL, etc.).

-## Author & Contributions

-- Author: *Your Name / Team*
-- Contributions welcome:
-  - Add backup support
-  - Parameterize exclusions
-  - Implement optional reboots
-  - Add tags and handlers